 John Gotti Jr. was in prison up until December 2009.
-He was released after the 12 jurors assigned to his case announced that they did not settle on a unanimous verdict.
+He was released after the 12 jurors assigned to his case announced that they were unable to reach a unanimous verdict.

 The judge declared a mistrial and Gotti Jr. was set free after the prosecutors decided not to seek another trial against the son of John Gotti aka the Teflon Don.

-In 2013, the younger Gotti was stabbed while stopping a fight in Long Island in a CVS Pharmacy parking lot but survived his injuries.
+In 2013, the younger Gotti was stabbed in the stomach while stopping a fight, allegedly between strangers, in Long Island in a CVS Pharmacy parking lot.

 Victoria DiGiorgio’s Daughter

-Victoria Gotti is named after her mother, and she is a successful writer.
-Born on November 27, 1962, Gotti is now 55 years old.
-Many may remember Victoria Gotti from the hit American reality TV series called Growing Up Gotti, which aired on A&E from 2004-2005.
-The show surrounded the lives of Victoria and her three rambunctious sons whom she had with her husband, Carmine Agnello: Carmine Agnello Jr., John Gotti Agnello, and Frank Gotti Agnello.
+Victoria Gotti was born on November 27, 1962 and is named after her mother.
+Many may remember Victoria Gotti from the hit American reality TV series Growing Up Gotti, which aired on A&E from 2004-2005.
+The show followed the lives of Victoria and her three rambunctious, well-coiffed sons whom she had with her husband, Carmine Agnello: Carmine Agnello Jr., John Gotti Agnello, and Frank Gotti Agnello.

 She has spoken several times about her family in the past and how her husband was also associated with the mafia.
 They have been divorced since 2005.

 Victoria Gotti’s Instagram is loaded with pictures of her life with her sons and now grandchildren!
-She has also been posting pictures with John Travolta, who will play the role of her father—The Teflon Don—in the 2018 biopic, Gotti.
+She has also been posting pictures with John Travolta, who played the role of her father—The Teflon Don—in the 2018 biopic, Gotti.

-Singer Pitbull made his debut as a film composer with Gotti.
-The cast includes John Travolta’s real-life wife Kelly Preston, Lydia Hull, Spencer Lofranco, and Chris Mulkey, among others.
+Singer Pitbull made his debut as a film composer with the film.
+The cast also includes Travolta’s real-life wife Kelly Preston, Lydia Hull, Spencer Lofranco, and Chris Mulkey, among others.